happy-co/programmable-video/example/README.md

 1. Open your [firebase console](https://console.firebase.google.com/)
 2. Open the project you created before
 3. On this project overview page click the iOS icon to add an iOS app or if you do not see this option, click the `Add app` button
-4. iOS bundle ID: `unofficial.twilio.flutter.twilioUnofficialProgrammableVideoExample`
+4. iOS bundle ID: `twilio.flutter.ProgrammableVideoExample`
 5. App nickname: `Twilio Programmable Video Example`
 6. App Store ID: leave empty
 7. Click `Register app`